6.4.3 Error Correction#

 (c) Quantum error correction requires measuring the error syndrome without measuring the logical data.
 Use the no-cloning theorem to argue why this is necessary: if you could measure logical data without destroying it, what would that imply about copying quantum states?

-7. Threshold Theorem and Fault Tolerance (Conceptual)
+7. Threshold theorem.
+Threshold Theorem and Fault Tolerance (Conceptual)

 The threshold theorem states: If the physical error rate per qubit is below a critical threshold \(p_{\text{th}}\), then quantum error correction codes can be concatenated recursively, with the logical error rate decreasing exponentially in the number of concatenation layers, enabling arbitrarily large quantum computations.